 3. Phygital Advances

-It’s clear that the ‘Internet of Things’ (IoT) has expanded steadily in recent years.
+It’s clear that the ‘Internet of Things’ (IoT) has expanded steadily in recent years and played a growing role in shaping innovation trends.
 However, the growing prominence of the phygital component of this network is a fairly recent development.
 Only last year, numerous commentators and online publications rightly anticipated that 2018 would be the year of the phygital experience.
 As the name suggests, the ‘phygital’ is that which combines both digital and physical experiences to achieve a specific marketing goal.
 In a retail setting, it typically entails integrating brick-and-mortar store locations with an ecommerce experience (digital purchase interfaces, catalogues, etc).

 Innovation leaders should take note of the Phygital trend for a number of reasons.
 For one, the implementation of Phygital technology has the potential to reshape industry training across multiple sectors.
 A clear example of this is augmented reality being used by employers to give staff a means of safely and efficiently interacting with simulated equipment.
 Boeing is just one major company to use augmented reality to streamline its wire assembly procedures.
 The corporate training potential of this new technology is also becoming clear, with the augmented reality industry estimated to be worth 120 billion by 2020.